Vijayakanth: 1978 to 1989: Early career

 In 1978, Vijayakanth engaged in a photo shoot in Rasi Studios in Madurai with the aim of acting in films, which helped him garner attention.
 He later gave credit to the chief photographer R. Asaithambi, indicating that the photographs eventually helped him earn a spot in the film industry.
-Vijayakanth traveled to Chennai to pursue his passion in acting, even though he did not have any cinematic background.
+Vijayakanth travelled to Chennai to pursue his passion in acting, even though he did not have any cinematic background.
 He was cast in a supporting role as Rajnikanth's younger brother in En Kelvikku Enna Bathil (1978) by the director P. Madhavan, for which he received an advance of ₹100.
 However, he was later replaced by Ceylon Manohar after the director was unimpressed with Vijayakanth's acting.
 He claimed to have lost several film opportunities during the early stages of his acting career largely due to his darker complexion.
 In 1979, Vijayakanth made his first film appearance in M. A. Kaja's Inikkum Ilamai (1979), when he was first credited with his screen name "Vijayakanth".
 The film was a critical and commercial failure.
 Though his subsequent films Agal Vilakku (1979), Neerottam (1980) and Samanthipoo (1980) also did not perform well at the box office, his film Doorathu Idi Muzhakkam was screened at the International Film Festival of India.
 The later film was lauded by viewers and became a turning point in his career.

 Vijayakanth (third from the right) during his early film career.